history of western philosophy

 In old Rome the public roads beginning at the Forum proceeded north, south, east, west, to the centre of every province of the empire, making each market-town of Persia, Spain, and Britain pervious to the soldiers of the capital: so out of the human heart go, as it were, highways to the heart of every object in nature, to reduce it under the dominion of man.
 A man is a bundle of relations, a knot of roots, whose flower and fruitage is the world.
 His faculties refer to natures out of him, and predict the world he is to inhabit, as the fins of the fish foreshow that water exists, or the wings of an eagle in the egg presuppose air.
 He cannot live without a world.

-This excerpt is included, in expanded form, alongside other evidences in support of such a three-way action of what might be called "Human Existential Being" from Christian, Islamic, Hindu and Buddhist sources together with fully compatable testimony from Pythagoras and from Shakespeare on our Human Nature - Tripartite Soul page!!!
+This last excerpt is included, in expanded form, on our Human Nature - Tripartite Soul page, alongside other evidences in support of such a three-way action of what might be called "Human Existential Being" from World Faith sources, Plato, Pythagoras and Shakespeare.

 Philosophy and Social Change

-Our shortlist of the most dramatically influential philosphers and writers in history is comprised as follows
+Our shortlist of the most dramatically influential philosphers and greatest thinkers in history of western philosophy is comprised as follows

 John Locke Voltaire